doublep/logview/README.md

 * Toggle details of the current entry: `d`
 * Toggle details of all entries in the region: `D`
 * Toggle details in the whole buffer: `e`
+* Show all manually hidden entry details in the buffer: `r h`

 In Transient Mark mode `d` operates on region when mark is active.